 Paid Family Leave is intended to provide workers in New York with job-protected paid leave to bond with a new child, care for a relative with a serious health condition, or to relieve the pressure of having a loved one called to active duty in the military.
 Just as employers are required to provide Workers' Compensation insurance and NYS Disability insurance, they are required to provide Paid Family Leave coverage, though they may deduct the premium contributions from their employees.

 Employers are required to purchase a PFL insurance policy from their NYS Disability carrier or they can self-insure1.
 The income replacement will be fully funded by mandatory employee payroll deductions.

-2021 was the final phase-in of the program to full implementation.
-That means going forward employees will be eligible for up to 12 weeks of paid leave at up to 67% of their average weekly wage or 67% the statewide average weekly wage (SAWW), whichever is smaller.
+Eligible employees may collect up to 12 weeks of paid leave at up to 67% of their average weekly wage or 67% the statewide average weekly wage (SAWW), whichever is smaller.